fcodersociety/.github/profile/README.md

 # Welcome to fCoderSociety

-A community of passionate coders, committed to leverage our expertise for the greater good of the society!
+A community of boundless coders, leveraging expertise for the greater good of the society!

-From beginners to experts, we come together as developers with a singular focus: to collaborate and innovate through coding for the betterment of our communities and beyond.
+From beginners to experts, we come together as developers with one goal in mind: to collaborate, to innovate, and to code for the betterment of our society and beyond.

 ## Join fCoderSociety!

-Open to anyone who wants to learn, contribute, and join in making a difference.
-Together, we can write the code for a better tomorrow.
-Unleash your potential.
+Open to anyone who are passionate to learn, contribute, and make a difference.

+Together, we can code for a better tomorrow.

 Mailto: <fcodersociety@gmail.com> or <aravindswami135@gmail.com>